AMitchell-GitHub/yoink/README.md

 ```

 # 🚀 Installation
-You can install Seeker using the provided installer script.
+You can install yoink using the provided installer script.
 This will check for dependencies, install the Python requirements, and move the script to your local bin.

 **One-Line Install (Local):**
 ```